 COVID-19is a new and potentially serious coronavirus.
 The World Health Organization (WHO) has declared the COVID-19 outbreak to be a public health emergency of international concern.
-Over 4 million people around the world have been known to be infected.

 There are many coronaviruses, ranging from the common cold to much more serious viruses such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
 They are viruses that have been transmitted from animals to people.
 In severe cases, coronaviruses can cause infection in the lungs (pneumonia), kidney failure and even death.
-At present there is no vaccine against COVID-19.

 Common signs are typical flu-like symptoms: a fever, cough, breathing difficulties, tiredness and muscle aches.
 Symptoms usually start within 3-7 days of exposure to the virus, but in some cases it has taken up to 14 days for symptoms to appear.